Estimating probabilities of multivariate failure sets based on pairwise tail dependence coefficients: The tail pairwise dependence matrix

-Whenever a matrix $\Sigma$ can be decomposed as $\Sigma=AA^T$, and the matrix $A$ has non-negative entries, we say that $\Sigma$ is \emph{completely positive}.
-The second part of Proposition \ref{prop:maxlin} not only shows that the TPDM is completely positive, but also that for any vector $\vX$, there exists a max-linear vector $\vY$ whose TPDM is equal to that of $\vX$.
-This result is key for the estimation of failure probabilites.
+Whenever a matrix $\Sigma$ can be decomposed as $\Sigma=AA^T$, and the matrix $A$ has non-negative entries, we say that $\Sigma$ is \emph{completely positive}. {The max-linear model construction implies that any completely positive matrix can be a TPDM.
+Conversely, the second part of Proposition \ref{prop:maxlin} shows that any TPDM is completely positive.
+In fact, for any vector $\vX$, there exists a max-linear vector $\vY$ whose TPDM is equal to that of $\vX$.} This result is key for the estimation of failure probabilities. { \begin{rem} The class of completely positive matrices coincides with the class of TPDMs.
+In particular, this implies that a TPDM is always positive semi-definite and element-wise non-negative \citep[Chapter 3]{shaked2021copositive}.
+Note that \cite{embrechts2016bernoulli} characterized the class of matrices of \emph{tail dependence coefficients} $(\chi_{jk})_{j,k=1,\ldots,d}$, defined by $\chi_{jk} = \lim_{t \downarrow 0} t^{-1} \PP[F_j(X_j) > 1-t, F_k(X_j) > 1-t]$, and found that it is a strict subset of the class of completely positive matrices.
+A related problem focuses on the sub-class of max-stable processes that is characterized through \emph{extremal coefficients} \citep{strokorb2015,fiebig2017,shyamalkumar2020tail,janssen2023tail}. \end{rem}}